 - Big & Tall apparel manufacturers, through demographic segmentation, identified that there are hundreds of thousands of people with particular physical characteristics.
 Accordingly, they have targeted oversized respondents experiencing clothing pains.

 - Olive Garden restaurants demographically segmented families, promoting their establishments as opportunities to strengthen parental ties with the kids.

-- Medicare providers across the board investigated the demographics of retirees, then combined it with geographic segmentation by concentrating their promotions on retiree-havens like South Florida.
+- Medicare providers across the board investigated the demographics of retirees, then combined it with geographic segmentation by concentrating their promotions on retiree havens like South Florida.

-- Nail salons, hairdressers, cosmetics distributors demographically exclude males from their marketing programs.
+- Nail salons, hairdressers, and cosmetics distributors demographically exclude males from their marketing programs.
 Their targeted themes energize powerfully feminine campaigns.
 One can see further divisions into subcategories like “Black is Beautiful,” “Beautiful skin in the middle- and old-age,” and “Young, Schick, Independent” as prime examples.

 - Colleges customize their offers to appeal to high school graduates generally, and then further divide it down to appeal to audiences based on SAT scores achieved.
 For example, Harvard aims at the pinnacle of the SAT triangle.
 Conversely, community institutions ignore that, looking only at the base and lower-middle segments for market traction.

 - Amazon’s demographic segmentation is easy to see.
 It excluded all those still wedded to traditional mall-style shopping.
 Based on that, the giant company addresses the retail needs of all online shoppers in the USA.
 A few years back, that would have looked like a risky move.
 Today it’s lauded as prophetic.